 The Headquarters is supposed to be, first and foremost, a place where you can show off your accomplishments to other players while you form parties, create clans, and wait for matches to begin.
 You can interact with other soldiers and “commend” them for their performance.

 You’ll also use the Headquarters to open Supply Drops, which are awarded as you play through Call of Duty: WW2’s multiplayer modes.
-Supply Drops mostly give out new social items like calling cards, weapons and uniforms that make your character look cool.
+Supply Drops mostly give out new social items like calling cards, weapons, and uniforms that make your character look cool.
 You’ll show them off in the Headquarters more than anywhere else.
 Check the bottom right corner of your screen for a list of any Supply Drops you currently have, from both multiplayer and Nazi Zombies.
 Click them on the menu, and you can then call the drop right there on the beach, where anyone around can watch to see what comes out of your box.

 Finally, you can wander around the beach to scope out a few leaderboards that will populate with the names and ranks of players currently occupying the space with you.
 They’re a quick and easy way to see how you stack up to other players in a variety of game modes.

-The place you’ll visit first and foremost when you arrive in the Headquarters is the mail drop.
-Items you’ve earned or been awarded sometimes come through the mail, but more than anything, it’ll give you the Headquarters’ main currency — Armory Credits.
+The place you’ll visit first and foremost when you arrive at the Headquarters is the mail drop.
+Items you’ve earned or have been awarded sometimes come through the mail, but more than anything, it’ll give you the Headquarters’ main currency — Armory Credits.
 Hit up your mail every three hours to get your “payroll” of 100 credits.

 In the Operations bunker just past the mail drop, you’ll find your superior officer, Howard.
 He offers you “Orders” that you can pick up each day and each week.
 Orders are small-scale challenges that you can complete to earn Supply Drops, experience points, and Armory Credits.
 They include things like winning a certain number of matches in a specific game type, racking up headshots, or pulling down a high number of kills in a single game.